GoogleCloudPlatform/apigee-samples/cloud-functions/docs/cloudshell-tutorial.md

 You can see the output from the Cloud Function.

 Your curl command sent no Authorization header.
-The Apigee proxy created the appropriate Authorization header, containing a token that identifies the appropriate Service Account.
-The proxy then passed that Authorization header in the request to the target cloud function.
+During handling of the inbound request, the Apigee proxy created the appropriate Authorization header, containing a token that identifies the appropriate Service Account.
+The proxy then passed that Authorization header in the request that it sends to the target cloud function.

-The Apigee proxy used this configuration snip from the TargetEndpoint , to determine which Authorization header to produce.
+The Apigee proxy used this configuration snip from the TargetEndpoint, to determine which Authorization header to produce.

 ```xml